 The publications above are also available in a comprehensive bundle.

-Visit COSO on the web for more information.
+Visit COSO on the web for more information, including their document The 2013 COSO Framework & SOX Compliance.